-Each graduate student with a Restricted I or Restricted II on the university's ITA Test who has a current TA assignment is required to complete the ITA Support Program concurrent with the TA assignment as described here:
+Each graduate student with a Restricted I or Restricted II on the university's ITA Test who has a current TA assignment is required to complete the ITA Support Program concurrent with the TA assignment as described here: www.cmu.edu/icc/language-certification/scoring-quide.html

 The department is responsible for ensuring student compliance.
 The policy below reinforces the seriousness of this university requirement.
-The ICC reminds students with ITA Certification scores of Restricted I and Restricted II of this requirement every semester, so forgetting or misunderstanding the requirement is not an acceptable excuse.
+The ICC reminds students with ITA Test scores of Restricted I and Restricted II of this requirement every semester, so forgetting or misunderstanding the requirement is not an acceptable excuse.
 If you have conflicts with your coursework or TA assignment, it is your responsibility to notify the department at the beginning of the semester and try to come up with a solution.
 You must plan your research around this $\sim 1-2$ hour/week obligation for training to improve your English.
 You need to begin work with the ICC at the beginning of each semester to be successful.
 Restricted I and Restricted II students are strongly encouraged to take advantage of the opportunities at the ICC to pursue a score of Pass, which requires no additional language training.